RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 settings.html
 ------------------------
-This page holds basic details on the users and has links in a table for the user to change their password, deativate their account and to connect JustHealth.
+This page holds basic details on the users and has links in a table for the user to change their password, deactivate their account and to connect JustHealth.
 These are all links which will take the user to a seperate pages.

 ------------------------
 error pages
 ------------------------
-All the error pages below have the same style just different text indicating what the error is.
+All the error pages below have the same image and style, however they contain different text indicating to the user which error has been caused.

 400- Request Malformed page